FireBERT-author/FireBERT/README.md

 Andrew Morris, UC Berkeley MIDS Program (andrew.morris@berkeley.edu)

-With many thanks to our advisors: Mike Tamir, PhD, Daniel Cer and Mark Butler for their guidance on this research.
+With many thanks to our advisors: Mike Tamir, Daniel Cer and Mark Butler for their guidance on this research.
 And to our significant others as the three of us hunkered down over the three month project.

 *Note: This repo used to be anonymous while the paper was in blind review.